sqdlab/SQDToolz/docs/User/AWG_Pulse_Building.md

 ```

 The waveform HAL is uniquely named as `"Wfm1"`.
 The actual waveform is built by adding waveform segments.
 Note a common syntax for waveform segment objects (the objects with the prefix `WFS_`) all start with a name which must be unique within the waveform.
 The code has a few notable other features:
 - (A) - A waveform-transformation, when passed onto a waveform segment, transforms the final segment waveform.
 In this case, the `WFMT_ModulationIQ` automatically maps the envelope waveform onto the two channels with I and Q sinusoidal waveforms.
+The object itself can be accessed via `lab.WFMT("IQmod")` for it registers itself to `lab`.
 - (B) - Defines the actual Waveform AWG HAL with the sample-rate set to 1GSPS.
 Note that it takes in a list of instrument and channel-name tuples.
 Here it forms the overall charge-line waveform using CH1 from a Tektronix AWG and CH3 from a Keysight AWG.
 The engine takes care of the underlying details!
 - (C) - Using a `WFS_Constant` type, a basic 40μs is done by outputting zero on both channels.
 - (D) - The IQ drive is done with a Gaussian envelope defined by `WFS_Gaussian`.
 The drive-envelope is 20ns long and 0.1V in amplitude.
 The application of the actual IQ modulation is given by the command `lab.WFMT("IQmod").apply()` which accesses the previously defined transformation `"IQmod"` to apply the 100MHz drive.